chemistrying/LibraryStockTaking/README.md

 * Provides formatting to input to reduce inputting time
 * Saves inputs to specific file location
-* Allows deletion of inputs and undo deletions (not available right now)
+* Allows deletion of inputs and undo deletions
 * Counts the number of books in a file
 * Clear guides
 * Checks inputs using a booklist exported from the library system